TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/heltec-ab01/_index.md

 In {{% tts %}}, under **Activation Information**, click the **eye** icon next to **AppKey** and then selecting the **< >** icon.
 Then copy the AppKey by clicking the **Copy to clipboard** button.

-Then replace the string between the brackets with the AppKey you just copied.
+Replace the AppKey string between the brackets in your code with the AppKey copied from {{% tts %}}.

 Now upload the code again to your device.